Your crews are working.

 Dig Documentation & Damage Defense

-Before any bore starts, the crew documents the locate marks as found, the bore path, and the 811 ticket.
-Three photos and a ticket number.
-That record exists permanently, tied to the job, timestamped and GPS-tagged.
+Three photos and a ticket number on every bore.
+Locate marks as found, bore path, 811 ticket.
+The record exists permanently, tied to the job, timestamped and GPS-tagged.
 If a claim arrives six months later, you’re not relying on memory, you’re pulling the file.

 - Pre-bore photo documentation: locate marks as found, bore path, 811 ticket confirmation